sharanchetan/xts-api-client/README.md

 ## ___Step 4.
 Getting the Master Data.___
 * XTS provides API Call to fetch all tradable as well as some additional Instrument/contract masters in a single structure.
 * This call can be made once in a day and the response can be persisted in local storage or file as per you application design and you can fetch instrumented or Symbols from this dataset throughout the day.
-* The type of _master_ is a dictionary, that contains all the data sepearted by "|".
+* The type of _master_ is a dictionary, that contains all the data separated by "|".
 * The parameter 'exchangeSegmentList' takes a list of exchange segments.
 In XTS, NSE has few segments as shown in the cofig output above.

 ```